 Installation

-Please visit the GitHub repository and download the ZIP file to your desired location.
-We recommend using Unity version 6000.3.2f1 LTS and installing the framework on the D:\ drive or another hard drive.
+Please visit the GitHub repository (WebGPU-Dev) and download the ZIP file to your desired location.
+We recommend using Unity version 6000.3.11f1 LTS and installing the framework on the D:\ drive or another hard drive.
 If you install it in a folder nested too deeply, you may see a warning that the file path is too long.
 Unzipping the project directly to the C: or D: drive will resolve this issue.
 You may see some errors, but they can be safely cleared as they won’t affect the project.

 🌟 Don't forget to STAR this repository on GitHub! 🌟